github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 Previous offer: Verified students get access to Appfigures Optimize plan for a term of one year.
 New offer: Verified students get access to the Appfigures Connect plan for a term of one year.
 _________

+March 21, 2025
+DeepSource is re-evaluating their offer and the offer is currently paused.
+Students have access to their Free plan which includes unlimited public repos, 1 private repo and customer support.